tannineo/cs7ns6-groupwork/README.md

 ### Test Routine & Result

+For easy recognition the log prefixes with dates and class names (`12:07:42.308 [pool-1-thread-2] INFO  life.tannineo.cs7ns6.App`) are omitted.

 1. Start a 3-instance cluster with leader first decided, we can see without specifying the complete list of nodes/peers the cluster still can be built.
 And nodes in service can be terminated as you want.
 A simplified (also dangerous) dynamic management based on detecting connection failures (e.g. heartbeat) is implemented.

     ```text